blakeb211/InfoRetrieval_Proj0/README.md

   Create Stopwords txt file - done
   Assign docIds to the documents - done
   Write function to load the stopwords - done
   Function 1.
 Read through the words in the files.
 Save the terms.
-Remove the stop words.
+Remove the stop words. - done Write tests using Google Test

   INSTALL NOTES
   Boost directory is c:\boost172